barnesgroupICL/Driftfusion/README.md

 3. Navigate to your repository/project folder in MATLAB.

-4. Type 'initialise_df' into the command prompt.
+4. Type `initialise_df` into the command prompt.
 This adds the subfolders and associated functions to the file path.

 5. The parameters class `pc` defines all the parameters for your device.
 You can edit the parameters directly in `pc` (found in the `/Core folder` and create  a parameters object by typing: